johnrichter/datadog-examples/examples/infrastructure/vm-or-bare-metal/with-all-datadog-products-enabled/README.md

 # Overview

-This module enables every feature of the Datadog agent.
+Default configuration with all Datadog features and products enabled.
 The default configurations within should work with any linux based system running kernel version 4.15.0+ or has eBPF features backported to match.
 There are a few OS-specific customizations that are required and noted below.

 # Linux (Kernel versions >4.4, <4.15)